Stadtbibliothek Aalen

 18. September 2022

-Super friendly staff.
-You can always ask something and you get immediate friendly help.
-The library itself is very large and has many new books too.
+Super nice staff.
+You can always ask something and you get friendly help right away.
+The library itself is very large and has many new books as well.
 Everything is clean and in good condition.
-Actually, I am very satisfied and like to come by.
-It's just that I can't bring my dog inside, which bothers me a lot.
+Actually, I’m very satisfied and like to come by.
+It just bothers me a lot that I can’t bring my dog inside.
 My dog is always with me.
 She is a friendly, calm Border Collie mix.
 Leaving her outside would never be an option for me.
-It's very unfortunate and unfortunately not up to date anymore.
+It’s a real shame and unfortunately not up to date anymore.
 I know many who rarely or never go to the library because of this.
-I also go very rarely because of it.
+Unfortunately, I also go very rarely because of it.
 Otherwise, I would be there more often.